robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/495fe4ff-9784-4e5d-b5a4-be94bfdb7dcd)

+And a horizontal bar chart to vizualise the data

+![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/af5ee1cb-5b15-4f5a-bbcd-5bb5170c8ac7)

+#### Observations

  - Although the Sales department had the higher count of employees who left the company, this is due to it being the largest department overall.
 Percentage wise, there is not a department with a significantly higher rate of attrition than others.
 Both RND and Management have the lowest rate of attrition, coming in at 13%.

-And a horizontal bar chart to vizualise the data

-![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/af5ee1cb-5b15-4f5a-bbcd-5bb5170c8ac7)

 ---

+#### Business task Q7

-For business task Q7 : Which departments show the highest performance review score for active employees?
-Which departments show the lowest?
+**Which departments show the highest performance review score for active employees?
+Which departments show the lowest?**

 For this query, it would be useful to create bins of 10% each, and view the performance evaluation counts in those bins, by department: